KaSilang6969/physics-log/Classical Physics/1.1 Pre-requisites/Lagrangian & Hamiltonian Mechanics/1.1 Pre-requisites/Chap-2 Linear Algebra (basic matrix notation).md

 ### What is a vector?

-* A **vector** is a *mathematical object that represents a quantity with both direction and magnitude.* In practice, a **vector** is *often written as a list of numbers, with each number corresponding to a component, <!--individual numbers in the list that make up the vector--> along a particular axis.* For example, *a 3D vector can be written as a column of three numbers, each representing the vector’s projection along the x, y, and z axes.*
+* A **vector** is a _mathematical object that represents a quantity with both direction and magnitude._ In practice, a **vector** is _often written as a list of numbers, with each number corresponding to a component, along a particular axis._ For example, _a 3D vector can be written as a column of three numbers, each representing the vector’s projection along the x, y, and z axes._

-- **On components** a component refers to the value of a vector along a specific axis or direction.
-For example, in three-dimensional space, a vector has three components: one for the x-axis, one for the y-axis, and one for the z-axis.
-Each component tells you how much the vector points in that particular direction.
+- **On components**, a component refers to the _value of a vector along a specific axis or direction._ For example, in three-dimensional space, **a vector has three components**: _one for the x-axis, one for the y-axis, and one for the z-axis._ Each component tells you how much the vector points in that particular direction.
 So, the components are simply the individual numbers in the list that make up the vector.

-- **Vectors** can be manipulated using several basic operations. **Addition** is **performed component-wise**, meaning you *add corresponding components from each vector to get a new vector.*
+- **Vectors** can be manipulated using several basic operations. **Addition** is **performed component-wise**, meaning you _add corresponding components from each vector to get a new vector._ For example, you add the x-component of one vector to the x-component of another, and so on.
+To avoid any confusion, you can only add corresponding components (numbers) from two vectors of the same dimension.
+You cannot add extra dimensions, functionals, or other types of mathematical objects - just the matching numbers from each vector.
+The result is always another vector of the same dimension.

-- **Scalar multiplication** involves *multiplying each component of a vector by a single number (the scalar), which changes the vector’s length but not its direction (unless the scalar is negative, which reverses the direction).* The
+- **Scalar multiplication** involves _taking a vector and multiplying every component (number) in that vector by the same single number, called a scalar._ This operation _changes the length (magnitude)_ of the vector but _keeps its direction the same - unless the scalar is negative, in which case the vector points in the opposite direction._ For example, multiplying a vector by 2 doubles its length, while multiplying by -1 flips its direction.
+If the original vector pointed right, multiplying by -1 makes it point left.
+If it pointed up, it now points down, and so on.g

-- **dot product** is an *operation that takes two vectors and produces a single number; it measures how much the vectors point in the same direction and is useful for finding angles between vectors.*
+- **dot product** _takes two vectors and produces a single number (a scalar).
+This scalar tells you how much the two vectors point in the same direction._ _If the vectors are pointing in exactly the same direction, the dot product is large and positive; if they are perpendicular, the dot product is zero; if they point in opposite directions, the dot product is negative._

+The result of a dot product is called a scalar because it is just a regular number, not a vector.
+However, the process is different from scalar multiplication:

+Scalar multiplication means multiplying a vector by a number, resulting in another vector.
+Dot product means combining two vectors to get a single number (scalar).
+So, while the result of a dot product is a scalar, the operation itself is fundamentally about comparing two vectors, not just multiplying by a number.

+**Note that:** When you take the dot product of two vectors, you combine them to produce a single number (a scalar).
+The original vectors themselves do not change - they remain the same.
+The dot product just tells you how much the two vectors point in the same direction, but it does not alter the vectors themselves.

 Finally,